RedisLabs/redislabs-docs/content/rc/cloud-integrations/aws-marketplace/_index.md

 ---
-Title: Flexible subscriptions with AWS Marketplace
+Title: Sign up for Redis Cloud with AWS Marketplace
 LinkTitle: AWS Marketplace
 description: Shows how to subscribe to Redis Cloud using AWS Marketplace
 weight: $weight